Assistantships for Graduate/Doctoral Students

 Student Development Graduate Assistant Program

 Graduate students in any program may apply for a variety of assistantship opportunities across many departments within the Division of Student Development.
-Available opportunities include placements in the offices of Housing and Residence Life, Community Wellness Services, Greek Life & Leadership Programs, Technology Support, Student Life and Kennedy Union, Campus Recreation, New Student Programs, the Office of Multicultural Affairs, and through campus partners in Career Services and ArtStreet.
+Available opportunities include placements in Housing and Residence Life, Community Wellness Services, the Center for Student Involvement, Greek Life, Sexual Violence Prevention Education, Campus Recreation, New Student Programs, the Office of Multicultural Affairs, and through campus partners in Career Services and ArtStreet.